-- The word(s) you enter in the search box will be searched against the bibliographic fields of each item's record.
+- The word(s) you enter in the search box will be searched against the bibliographic fields of each item's record as well as the full texts.
 The search engine ignores stop words, e.g. articles ("a"), conjunctions "and") or frequently used prepositions ("in").

 - Truncation: Use an asterisk (*) after a word stem to get all hits having words starting with that root, for example: thea* will retrieve Theater, theatre, Thealtralität etc.

 - Stemming: The search engine automatically expands words with common endings to include plurals, past tenses ...etc.
 (Europa will retrieve "Europas" or "Europapolitik".)